Genius -- Explained (By Mr. Nathan Lasher) (Philosocom's Subcategory On the Intellect)

 I exist in a world of possibilities.
 I’m learning the lesson of determining which possibility to pursue.
 I want to do them all but only just met someone, Mr. Tomasio, who is intelligent enough to figure out how to put my words into actions.
 I hope one day our work will diversify beyond articles.

 I believe the separation between gifted and intelligent is as simple as imagination.
-I am not saying every child in a genius.
+I am not saying every child is a genius.
 What I am saying is children are using their own brains like a genius does, by tapping into their creative sides and inventing whole worlds in their own minds.

 At what point do adults stop using their imaginations?
 Geniuses are good at imagining things in the right way.
 Though this does raise a good question: Is imagination what separates a highly intelligent person from a genius?
 What if the education system also included a part on utilizing one's imagination effectively?
 There is the secret to genius: A person with different cognitive features which can utilize creativity.
 I can thank a few parts of my genetics for being able to do just that.

-A test theory for you: Next time you come across something you are unfamiliar with try and imagine all the things you can do with it.
+A test theory for you: Next time you come across something you are unfamiliar with, try and imagine all the things you can do with it.
 Don’t worry if your answers are right or wrong.
 Simply appreciate the creativity that you could have.

 What makes a genius is someone who leans more towards the right/correct side with their thoughts.
-I can imagine what is possible because of my polymathy and experiential intelligence are able to use all my past knowledge to dictate where something can go.
+I can imagine what is possible because my polymathy and experiential intelligence are able to use all my past knowledge to dictate where something can go.
 Actions speak louder than words is how it goes I believe.

 So, the advice I will give is this: if anyone wants to start thinking like a genius all they have to do is nurture their imagination.
 Imagination is a byproduct of the brain.
 You nurture it by adding content to it for it to use.
 Genius thoughts don’t come from nowhere even though they possess the ability to use creativity to come up with possible solutions to things.